mattvenn/waveform/README.md

 * Add this line at the end of the program to export an eps file.
 Instead of using the filename 'circles.eps', use the student's name.

 	getscreen().getcanvas().postscript(file="circles.eps")

+## Tips for students

+* Think about how long your piece will be.
+If the material is 3mm and you have 100 pieces then that's 30cm.
+* For necklaces, avoid shapes that go from very small to very large, they don't hang very well.

 # Laser cutting!